jpaximadas/YeeNet/README.md

 | CS/SS | A1 |
 | RST | B9 |

-> :warning: **Do not power the bluepill from more than one voltage source.
-This will damage the regulator on the PCB.**
+> :warning: **Do not power the bluepill from more than one voltage source.** This will damage the regulator on the PCB.

-> :warning: **Power the SX127x or SX127x dev board with 3.3 volts ONLY.
-The layout of the pins above routes signals from the SX127x into pins of the bluepill that are not 5 volt tolerant**
+> :warning: **Power the SX127x or SX127x dev board with 3.3 volts ONLY.** The layout of the pins above routes signals from the SX127x into pins of the bluepill that are NOT 5 volt tolerant.
+The Adafruit SX127x breakout will emit 5 volt logic signals and damage the bluepill if powered from 5 volts.
 ## Recommeded way to power the boards
 1. Power the bluepill from 5 volts from the USB to UART.
-The bluepill will regulate this down to 5 volts
+The bluepill will regulate this down to 3.3 volts for its own use.
 2. Power the SX127x from a decent 3.3 volt regulator.
 The bluepill's 3.3 volt regulator is not good enough for the task.
-Use the one on your USB to UART if it's present
+Use the one on your USB to UART if it's present.
-3. Leave 3.3 volts on the ST-Link programmer disconnected
+3. Leave 3.3 volts on the ST-Link programmer disconnected.

 # Notes
 ## SX127x Notes